powsybl/powsybl.github.io/docs/tools/loadflow-validation.md

 ### groovy-script
 Use the `--groovy-script` parameter to apply a modification script on the network, before the validation.

+### import-parameters
+Use the `--import-parameters` parameter to specify the path of the configuration file of the importer.
+It is possible to overload one or many parameters using the `-I property=value` parameter.
+The properties depend on the input format.
+Refer to the documentation page of each [importer](../iidm/importer/index.md) to know their specific configuration.

 ### load-flow
 Use the `--load-flow` parameter to run a load-flow before the validation.
 This option is equivalent to